jakes516/googledrive_file_patcher/README.md

 from the *googledrive_game_patcher* directory, and paste it in the *Scripts* directory.
 Then run the command `pip install -r requirements.txt` in your command line/shell.
 Your environment setup should be ready to go.

-As of now the patcher is completely functional, be sure you create Credentials detailed below in the Uploader Setup section, store your desired upload file in the *File_of_interest* directory, and change the raw github yaml url ("ver_URL") to yours at the top of *updater.py*'s **download_the_latest_version** and also *GDrive.py's* **delete_files_from_drive**.
+All code is contained within the *patcher* directory, and as of now the patcher is completely functional.

+Be sure you create Credentials detailed below in the Uploader Setup section, store your desired upload file in the *File_of_interest* directory, and change the raw github yaml url ("ver_URL") to yours at the top of *updater.py*'s **download_the_latest_version** and also *GDrive.py's* **delete_files_from_drive**.

 *Main.py* now compresses the file you have in *File_of_interest* with a prompt for version number, uploads the zipfile with a *VERSION.txt* to drive,